jeffhandley/dale.thehandleys.com/README.md

 * Signs will let you know which lane is dedicated to your service
 * Proceed to the Administration Building
 * Immediate family will meet the Arlington National Cemetery representative and discuss service details
-* Procession from the administration building to the Columbarium Niche at 3:00pm
+* Procession from the administration building to the Columbarium at 3:00pm
 * Dale's urn will be placed in the wall
 * A Protestant military chaplain will provide a brief religious service
 * The US Marine Corps Firing Party will volley rifle shots